protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

     message type, as well as a special `Builder` class for creating message class instances.
-*   For **Kotlin**, in addition to the Java generated code, the compiler generates a `.kt` file for each message type, containing a DSL which can be used to simplify creating message instances.
+*   For **Kotlin**, in addition to the Java generated code, the compiler generates a `.kt` file for each message type with an improved Kotlin API.
+    This includes a DSL that simplifies creating message instances, a nullable field accessor, and a copy function.
 *   **Python** is a little different — the Python compiler generates a module with a static descriptor of each message type in your `.proto`, which is then used with a *metaclass* to create the necessary Python data access